-Important Dates for the Dalmege family
+Early History of the Dalmege family

 This web page shows only a small excerpt of our Dalmege research.
 Another 60 words (4 lines of text) covering the years 1200, 1611, 1821, 1624, 1669, 1651, 1694, 1624 and 1669 are included under the topic Early Dalmege History in all our PDF Extended History products and printed products wherever possible.

 Dalmege Spelling Variations

 Dalmege has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Dalmege have been found, including Talmach, Talmage, Talmash, Tammadge, Tammage, Tallemach, Tollemache, Tolmage and many more.